Wilfrid Mbappé

-Wilfrid Mbappé (born 11 October 1970) is a French former football coach and consultant.
-He is the father of footballer Kylian Mbappé, who currently plays for Real Madrid.
+Elie Wilfrid Mbappé Lottin (born 11 October 1970) is a Cameroon consultant and former football coach.
+He is the father of footballers Kylian Mbappé and Ethan Mbappé.
 Wilfrid is originally from Djébalè, an island in the Wouri estuary near Douala, Cameroon.
-His parents, accountants and executive assistants, moved to France when he was just one year old.

 Personal life

-He lived with Fayza Lamari from 2016 to 2022, and the two were in a civil relationship.
-Their two children, Kylian and Ethan, are professional footballers, as is Jirès Kembo Ekoko, whose legal guardian Wilfrid is.
+Wilfrid Mbappé was born in Cameroon.
+He lived with Fayza Lamari.
+The two signed a civil partnership in 2016 and separated in 2022.
+Their two children, Kylian and Ethan, are professional footballers.
+Mbappé is the legal guardian of the former professional footballer Jirès Kembo Ekoko.

 Football

-A former regional footballer, he coached AS Bondy for over 20 years, where he notably trained Steeven Joseph-Monrose, Fabrice Nsakala, Sébastien Corchia, Jonathan Ikoné, William Saliba and Ateef Konaté, in addition to his sons Kylian and Ethan and Jirès Kembo Ekoko.

-He then devoted himself to his son Kylian's career, advising him on football matters, while his mother, Fayza Lamari, with the help of lawyers, took care of his communications, image and social projects.

-During the 2022 FIFA World Cup, Wilfrid was a consultant for the Togolese television channel New World Sport, alongside Emmanuel Adebayor, Basile Boli and Bonaventure Kalou.
+A former regional footballer, Mbappé coached AS Bondy for over 20 years, where he trained Steeven Joseph-Monrose, Fabrice Nsakala, Sébastien Corchia, Jonathan Ikoné, William Saliba and Ateef Konaté, his sons Kylian and Ethan, and his adopted son Jirès Kembo Ekoko.
+Mbappé later devoted himself to his son Kylian's career, advising him on football matters.
+Kylian's mother, Fayza Lamari, managed Kylian's communications, image, and social projects with the help of a lawyer.
+During the 2022 FIFA World Cup, Mbappé was a consultant for the Togolese television channel New World Sport, alongside Emmanuel Adebayor, Basile Boli and Bonaventure Kalou.

-Statement

-In an interview with L'Équipe, Wilfrid made an important and controversial point that football has only gone towards the thrill of money.
+In a 2022 interview with L'Équipe, Mbappé made a controversial statement about the role of money in professional football: